ava-labs/avalanche-docs/docs/subnets/introduction-to-vm.md

 - [How to Build a Simple VM](./create-a-virtual-machine-vm.md)
 - [How to Build a Complex VM](./create-a-vm-blobvm.md)

-A Virtual Machine is a blueprint for a blockchain and a blockchain instantiates from a VM, very much similar to a class-object relationship.
+A [Virtual Machine](./README.md#virtual-machines) is a blueprint for a blockchain and a blockchain instantiates from a VM, very much similar to a class-object relationship.
 A Virtual Machine can define following: issuance of transactions, transaction types, block structure, block building algorithm, keeping pending transactions in the mempool, gossiping transactions to the connected nodes, etc.

 ## Blocks and State

-Virtual Machines can be broken down into 2 components: blocks and state.
+Virtual Machines deal with blocks and state.
 The functionality provided by VMs is to:

 - Define the representation of a blockchain's state
 - Represent the operations in that state